5 Tips for Cultivating Gratitude This Fall

 While the next couple of months start to fill up with requests for social gatherings between work and growing to-do lists, this busier season is also a time to start getting comfortable with saying “no.” It’s okay to tell someone you’re busy in order to take time to do nothing but only what cultivates rest and relaxation.
 By taking time out to relax and seeing self-care as important work, we can better see an abundance of time and all we need, rather than feeling as though we lack time within all the hustle and bustle.
 Reminder to self: my work doesn’t speak to my value and a busy schedule does not equate to increased importance.

 This season, I plan to turn off Netflix (every now and then, I know I cannot go cold turkey on TV), cozy up on the couch with a warm blanket, light a candle, and make more time for reading with a vinyl record playing in the background.
 This might not sound like the perfect evening of self-care to you, though, and that’s okay.
 The purpose of this time is to find something specific to you and schedule it in.
-If it does involve cozying up on the couch though, Calhoun & Co. make the perfect throws ($165, in-stores and online)—rainbows and raindrops is a personal favourite.
+If it does involve cozying up on the couch though, find the perfect candle or scent to help set the mood.

 What’s your favourite way to cultivate gratitude or slow down this season?
 Share your tips with us!